faytom/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for training the model is located in the eigth cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used an AdamOptimizer, batch size of 256, epochs of 10 and the following hyperparameters:
+- keep_prob = 0.5
+- learning rate = 0.001
+- mu = 0
+- sigma = 0.1

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

+Initially I was feeding the model with RGB input and without implementing the average pooling and dropout to the network.
+The validation accuracy could not higher than 0.9 and led to 4 out of 5 correctly recognition of the Internet traffic signs.
+And than I added average pool and dropout to the network, however the performance was not improved.
+After I preprocessed the image to grayscale and fed to the network for training, the accuracy was improved to above 0.9 and correctly predict all the 5 new traffic signs from Internet.

 My final model results were:
 * training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 0.919
-* test set accuracy of ?
+* test set accuracy of 0.914

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+I will try to implement LeCun paper for traffic sign recognition
 * What were some problems with the initial architecture?
+The performance could not be improved over time.
+It might because under fitting.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+By introducing average pooling and dropout to the network, accuracy was improved.
 * Which parameters were tuned?
 How were they adjusted and why?
+Increases Epoch time, batch size
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+Dropout makes the system more robust and less relies on some certain activation values.
 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?